Lovers of Zion: History

-Since the first centuries of the Common Era most Jews had lived outside Palestine, although there had been a constant presence of Jews there as well.
-According to the Bible and Judaism, Eretz Israel was promised to the Jews by God.
-The Jewish diaspora began in 586 BCE during the Babylonian occupation of the Land of Israel.
+19th century Palestine was inhabited by Muslims, Armenians, Christians, and Jews.
+As early as 1840 Moses Montefiore advocated for the Jews in the Ottoman Empire, which controlled the areas of Palestine, meeting with British consul Henry John Temple, 3rd Viscount Palmerston to get Muhammad Ali of Egypt and Abdülmecid I, sultan of the Ottoman Empire to protect Palestinian Jews from conflicts with the Ottomans.

-In 1850, Palestine had about 350,000 inhabitants.
-Roughly 85% were Muslims, 11% were Christians and 4% Jews.
+In 1850, according to the Ottoman census provincial yearbook, Palestine had 63,659 recorded households.
+Roughly 85% were Muslim, 11% were Christian and 4% Jewish.
+The Jewish population was recorded at about 14,730, and increased to 24,000 by 1882.

 In 1854, Judah Touro bequeathed money to fund Jewish residential settlement in Palestine.
-Sir Moses Montefiore was appointed executor of his will, and used the funds for a variety of projects, including building the first Jewish residential settlement and almshouse outside of the old walled city of Jerusalem in 1860, which is known today as Mishkenot Sha'ananim quarter.
+Moses Montefiore was appointed executor of his will.
+He used the funds for various projects, including building the first Jewish residential settlement and almshouse outside of the old walled city of Jerusalem in 1860, which is known today as Mishkenot Sha'ananim.
 Laurence Oliphant failed in a like attempt to bring to Palestine the Jewish proletariat of Poland, Lithuania, Romania, and the Turkish Empire (1879 and 1882).

-In the Russian Empire, waves of pogroms of 1881-1884 (some allegedly state-sponsored), as well as the anti-Semitic May Laws of 1882 introduced by Tsar Alexander III of Russia, deeply affected Jewish communities.
+In the Russian Empire, waves of pogroms of 1881–1884 (some allegedly state-sponsored), as well as the antisemitic May Laws of 1882 introduced by Tsar Alexander III of Russia, deeply affected Jewish communities.
 More than 2 million Jews fled Russia between 1880 and 1920.
 The vast majority of them emigrated to the United States, but some decided to form an aliyah to Ottoman-ruled Palestine.

-In 1882, a group of ten Hovevei Zion enthusiasts from Kharkiv, Ukraine (then the Russian Empire), headed by Zalman David Levontin and including noted philanthropists Isaac Leib Goldberg and Reuven Yudalevich, founded Rishon LeZion, the first Zionist settlement founded in the Land of Israel by the New Yishuv.
+In 1882, a group of ten Lovers of Zion enthusiasts from Kharkiv, headed by Zalman David Levontin and including noted philanthropists Isaac Leib Goldberg and Reuven Yudalevich, founded Rishon LeZion, the first Zionist settlement founded in the New Yishuv.
 This was done despite obstacles posed by the Turkish government, which hindered the purchase of land.
 Later, Bilu pioneers strengthened the settlement and enlarged it.
-For many years, textbooks gave Bilu the credit for the establishment of Rishon LeZion, but in the last decades — after a campaign by the veterans of Rishon and their descendants — Hovevei Zion were given the credit as the founders of the city.
+For many years, textbooks gave Bilu the credit for the establishment of Rishon LeZion, but in the last decades—after a campaign by the veterans of Rishon and their descendants—'Lovers of Zion were given the credit as the founders of the city.